hyperledger/firefly-fir/README.md

 ### Do I really have to go through a bunch of process, just to submit some code???

-We'd like to FIR process light weight enough, that it feels natural to raise one.
+We'd like the FIR process light eight enough that it feels natural to raise one.

-If it doesn't tell us, and we'll try and cut out the pain.
+If it doesn't, then please tell us and we'll try and cut out the pain.

-The benefit for you, is people get to hear about your work!
+It's a great way to let people get to hear about your work!

 New FIRs are automatically announced on the Discord to the community.